Elevated Korean tasting menus w/ Joseon dynasty inspiration. Refined classics like mandu & bibimbap.

 Important Note

-Reservations may not be the easiest to secure.
+Reservations may be difficult to secure.

-"The commenter mentions having a meal at Naro for 16 people that cost around the specified budget per person."
+Positive"The commenter mentions having a meal at Naro for 16 people that cost around the specified budget per person."

 Positive"The commenter expresses interest in visiting Naro personally, noting the menu looks great, even if it's not chosen for the original event."